tienthai0205/tododo-api/README.md

 ```

 The project uses Jacoco for checking code coverage.
 To view the report:
+* if using the vscode test plugin for java, in order to generate the jacoco report, you have the run the following commands

 ```
 ./mvnw clean verify
 ./mvnw jacoco:report
 ```
+* if using the ./mvnw test command, the jacoco report will be automatically created (because of the setup in pom.xml) so you would not have to run the any extra commands

 Jacoco report is located at `target/site/jacoco/index.html`

 Swagger documentation could be found at: